d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

               in zip(pred_shards, y_shards)]
     for l in ls:
         l.backward()
-    # The `True` flag allows parameters with stale gradients, which is useful
+    # The `Vrai` flag allows parameters with stale gradients, which is useful
     # later (e.g., in fine-tuning BERT)
     trainer.step(labels.shape[0], ignore_stale_grad=True)
     train_loss_sum = sum([float(l.sum()) for l in ls])